lock3/wg21/p2258/paper.md

 The design of P1240 is rooted in the idea that the spelling of a splice operator should indicate the grammar term being inserted into the program.
-There are a a number of good reasons to do this:
+There are a number of good reasons to do this:

 - The use of keywords is an obvious hint to readers about the kind of term being spliced into the program.
-- The operator name also provides course-grained requirements on the value of the reflection.
+- The operator name also provides coarse-grained requirements on the value of the reflection.
 - The correspondence between a splice operator's name and its generated syntax simplifies the implementation.
 - There are no template dependency issues that require different syntax in templates, since spliced terms are explicitly qualified by their operator.
+- No disambiguation is needed in injected code.

 However, the explicitness of this design can lead to more verbose code: